ps-dps/mc-nylon/README.md

-# mc-nylon
+# Nylon
-A minecraft data pack library that can react 20Hz to right clicks in multiple ways
+A library to handle 20hz right click detection

 ## Overview
 Using the `food` component introduced in the 1.20.5 snapshots, we can detect right clicks on pretty much any item at a rate of 20 times per second.
 This way we can not only react to pressing right click but also holding right click.